Night of the Demons (film series): Night of the Demons 3 (1997)

-Remake series

 Night of the Demons (2009)

 Night of the Demons is a 2009 remake that was loosely based on the original 1988 film.
 The film takes place in a seemingly haunted mansion in New Orleans, with the plot following several adults rather than teenagers.
 It was directed by Adam Gierasch and produced by Kevin S. Tenney.

 The film originally premiered at the London FrightFest in August 2009.
 Although it was originally scheduled to arrive in theaters, it was instead released straight-to-DVD/Blu-ray on October 19, 2010.

+Future

 Night of the Demons: After-Party (TBA)

 In June 2013, Kevin S. Tenney intended to create a sequel to the 2009 Night of the Demons film, subtitled "After-Party" and directed by Anthony Hickox.
-A Kickstarter campaign was launched with a goal of $250,000 but was unsuccessful, with the project remaining in development hell as of January 2023.
+A Kickstarter campaign was launched with a goal of $250,000 but was unsuccessful, with the project remaining in development hell since 2013.

 The projected plot for After-Party was to center on the character of Diana, one of Angela's former friends and associates, who would hold a party in the same mansion and become possessed by the now-demonic Angela.